mozilla-mobile/fenix/docs/architecture-overview-outline.md

     - updating a contact name -> interactor -> ContactController -> send action
     - updating theme -> interactor -> ThemeController -> send action
     - selecting a conversation routes to a new screen + includes state about the conversation partner

+// FIRST DRAFT BELOW

+When reading through live code trying to understand an architecture, it can be difficult to find canonical examples, and often hard to locate the most important aspects.
+This is a simplified example using a hypothetical app that should help clarify the above patterns.
+These patterns are overkill for the problems being solved, but keep in mind that the example is deliberately simplified.

 ## Known Limitations
 There are a few known edge cases and potential problems with our architecture, that in certain circumstances can add to confusion.